wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 **3) WooCommerce Upsell Popup**

-You have the choice to display the sales pop-up screen of WooCommerce upsell products image or title at the checkout page thanks to the WooCommerce upsell popup feature.
+You have the choice to display the sales pop-up screen of WooCommerce order bump products image or title at the checkout page thanks to the WooCommerce upsell popup feature.
 You can choose whether to display upsell popup or not using the radio button.
 You can show the items that go with your transaction using the WooCommerce checkout popup.

 **4) Category-Based Offer Triggering**